manisoni28/jumbotail-weather-assignment/README.md

 4. Extendable

 # Building with Gradle
-It’s also a good idea to put all links to maven and all global dependencies into buildscript right, i have added fav-reveal menu, william chart library ,cardview.
+It’s also a good idea to put all links to maven and all global dependencies into buildscript right, i have added fab-reveal menu, william chart library ,cardview.

 # Web services
 I have created GenericRequestTask for genericness for the code which is extending AsyncTask and load the data in the background